 What are Examples of Medical Malpractice?

 This applies to situations where a competent doctor should have been able to discover an illness or injury, which would have led to proper care.

 Medical malpractice cases require a significant amount of analysis and expertise on the front-end to determine if you have a case to pursue.
-Ask your attorney whether they have ever handled a medical malpractice case before and whether they have the financial resources needed to take your case through trial.
-The defense attorneys and insurance companies will know, you should too.
+Ask your attorney whether they have ever handled a medical malpractice case before and whether they have the financial resources to take your case through trial.
+The defense attorneys and insurance companies will know, so you should too.